Skip to content

 Note

 Breakers are stateful components.
-The regular usage is to create an instance of a breaker and use or inject it in all places that are working with the underlying subsystem that we anticipate to fail.
+The typical usage is to create a single breaker instance and use or inject it wherever you interact with the underlying subsystem that may fail.

 Warning